Baking In The Dark

 Ingredients: You will be provided with cookie dough made from butter, almond, cornflour, wheat flour, and icing sugar.
 You will also be provided with a range of toppings that may vary from time to time.
 They typically include various types of chocolate, nuts, and berries.

 We only use quality and ethical ingredients from local Kiwi brands.
 We are proud to bake with butter from Lewis Road Creamery, dark chocolate that is fairly traded and organic from Trade Aid, peanut butter from Pic’s Peanut Butter, and flour from Champion.

 Please advise us in the booking if you have any allergen requirements.

 Social ROI: Your booking helps to create additional employment opportunities and up-skill our blind and low vision bakers on top of their regular baking duties.
 Each group session (12 pax) generates at least 4 hours of employment for Kiwis with disabilities.

 Location, timings, and other considerations:

 - Please note that this only available in Auckland at our new home, Eden Park.

-- Once tickets have been purchased, we’ll be in touch to organise specific dates (from November onwards).
+- Once tickets have been purchased, we’ll be in touch to organise specific dates.
 Available to be used on weekdays and weekends.

 - Participants must be 16+.